bentekku/etch-a-sketch/README.md

 That's it!
 You can now start drawing on the Etch-A-Sketch sketchpad.

-## Contributing

-Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

 ## License

 This project is licensed under the [MIT License](LICENSE).